-Many services and programs including Family Practitioners are playing a critical role in supporting families to keep children safe and well at home and reduce the need for children to be removed from their families to ensure their safety.
+Many services and programs including CWP are playing a critical role in supporting families to keep children safe and well at home and reduce the need for children to be removed from their families to ensure their safety.

-Family Practitioners are guided by the principles of the Case Management Framework that works with the family, whilst keeping a Child Centred approach.
+CWP is guided by the principles of the Case Management Framework that works with the family, whilst keeping a Child Centred approach.
 This is done through:

-Proactive engagement

-Strengths based approach

-Logical processes

-Partnership with children, families and partnering agencies

-Systemic links to broaden referral pathways

-Outcomes driven to achieve family's goals

-Culturally responsive in an inclusive approach that respect culture and see culture as a strength

-Holistic processes to encompass all factors to the child and family's safety and wellbeing

-Dynamic to be open to change and responsive to needs as they arise
+- Proactive engagement - Strengths based approach - Logical processes - Partnership with children, families and partnering agencies - Systemic links to broaden referral pathways - Outcomes driven to achieve family's goals - Culturally responsive in an inclusive approach that respect culture and see culture as a strength - Holistic processes to encompass all factors to the child and family's safety and wellbeing - Dynamic to be open to change and responsive to needs as they arise